I've Always Played It Safe In Dating, Now I'm Living For The Plot

 However, Dr Ariel made me consider this differently.
 “No one is fully equipped to deal with anything, even the best planners.
 Who can really know what will take place or how things will change?
 I think sometimes we underestimate ourselves [when it comes to] dealing with consequences, especially with women, from our own doing and society.
 Sometimes thinking too much can remove the joy from the experiences in our lives.”

 And she’s right.
 No matter what we do or choose in life, it has consequences.
-Doing things for the story releases us from fear of judgment, humiliation, and society's stigmas.
+Doing things for the story releases us from fear of judgement, humiliation, and society's stigmas.

 “I don’t think doing things for the story has to be good or bad,” says Steph.
 “In the moment it’s fun but the long-term implications have been more significant for me.
 [Living for the plot] makes me more open to adventure, I can trust myself and my gut instinct a lot more but also it gives me a sense of bravery and boldness that I didn’t even know I had, so that is what makes it worth it.”